gmcninch-tufts/2024-Sp-Math190/course-posts/week03--irreducible-reps.md

 - [[Notes for 2024-01-29]](/course-contents/notes-RT-2024-01-29.html) [[pdf]](/course-contents/notes-RT-2024-01-29.pdf)

-Here are notes for Wednesday's lecture *Introducing the character table of a finite roup* *(currently incomplete)*:
+Here are notes for Wednesday's lecture *Introducing the character table of a finite group* *(currently incomplete)*:

 - [[Notes for 2024-01-31]](/course-contents/notes-RT-2024-01-31.html) [[pdf]](/course-contents/notes-RT-2024-01-31.pdf)